nrgreenup/jekyll-now/in_progress/2018-08-28-Predicting-Customer-Churn-with-Python.md

   html_document: default
 ---

 In this post, I examine and discuss the 4 classifiers I fit to predict customer churn: K Nearest Neighbors, Logistic Regression, Random Forest, and Gradient Boosting.
 I first outline the data cleaning and preprocessing procedures I implemented to prepare the data for modeling.
 I then proceed to a discusison of each model in turn, highlighting what the model actually does, how I tuned the model's hyperparameters, and the results of each model.
-The best performing model has an out-of-sample test performance of 80%, and more importantly, an AUC of 0.84.
+The best performing model has an out-of-sample test performance of about 80%, and more importantly, an AUC of 0.84.
 I conclude by comparing the efficacy of the models and discussing avenues by which the models could be improved even further.

 NOTE: The following report provides a detailed description of my analyses.
 To obtain the files used for analysis, see the [repository home page](https://github.com/nrgreenup/sales-forecast).